 SHAs are trained to educate other students about health issues and concerns through educational workshops, events, and campaigns.
 The SHA Program is also a registered student organization on campus and has been twice voted "Most Outstanding Student Organization".

-Visit the SHA website to...
+Visit the SHA Website to:

 I am currently a senior and will be graduating this year.
 Can I still apply to the SHA Program?

-Unfortunately, if you will be graduating this academic year you would not be able to apply to the SHA Program.
+Unfortunately, if you will be graduating this academic year you will not be able to apply to the SHA Program.
 This is because a mandatory quarter-long training is required before becoming an active SHA.
-This training usually occurs in Spring Quarter, thus you must still be a student next year in order to volunteer with the SHA Program.
+This training occurs in Spring Quarter, thus you must still be a student next year in order to volunteer with the SHA Program.